FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/intro_folder_monitor/configure_folder_monitoring.md

     CFTUTIL CFTFOLDER ID=C, FILEIDLEDELAY='0', PART='(0)', IDF='(1)', SCANDIR='/home/CFT/fm/dir_c/scan',
     WORKDIR='/home/CFT/fm/dir_c/work', INTERVAL='10', FILECOUNT='4', FILEEXCLUDEFILTER='*.tmp'

-The files to be sent must be moved to the directory that corresponds to the destination partner and idf names, for example /home/CFT/fm/dir\_c/newyork/idf1 for the partner <span class="code">newyork </span>and idf <span class="code">idf1</span>.
+The files to be sent must be moved to the directory that corresponds to the destination partner and idf names, for example /home/CFT/fm/dir\_c/newyork/idf1 for the partner `newyork `and idf `idf1`.

 <span id="Customiz"></span>